unusualfor/advanced-kubernetes/README.md

 ## Module 4: Istio

 ### Introduction to Istio
 Istio is a popular open-source service mesh that provides advanced traffic management, security, and observability for microservices running in Kubernetes.
 It enables you to control, secure, and monitor service-to-service communication without modifying application code.
+Kiali is an observability console for Istio, offering service mesh visualization, traffic flow analysis, and configuration validation.

 **Key Concepts:**
 - **Service Mesh:** Infrastructure layer for managing service-to-service communication